mhyatt000/retexture/README.md

 ## Config Setup

-see `configs/base_config.yaml`
+see `configs/base.yaml`

 ## Run

 `python -m retexture run`

-## NOTES
+## NOTES and Design Choices

-gpu rendering does not work (easily)
-* in the current state, a black image is created
-* blender provides lower level gpu support... see [docs](https://docs.blender.org/api/current/gpu.html)

-external libraries arediscouraged
+### Blender is incompatible with external python libraries

-* blender uses its own python distro & environment
+* Blender uses its own distribution of Python
+* does not allow changes to site packages (without weird hacks)
-* used sys.path.insert as a workaround
+    * ie: using `sys.path.append` as a workaround
-* custom packages do not work with blender (TBD)

-argparse conflicts with blender commandline arguments
+### Argparse conflicts with blender commandline arguments

-* hydra also conflicts
-* might be better to nix the configurations or read statically from a config.yaml
+Solution:
+* `blender -b -P <script.py> -- <args>`

+### GPU rendering seems to cause problems
+* Yields a black image
+    * could be due to external servers having limited GUI
+    * could be due to problems with the GPU and CUDA compatible libraries
+* Blender provides lower level gpu support... see [docs](https://docs.blender.org/api/current/gpu.html)

-memory required increases with job runtime
+### Memory required increases with job runtime
-* maybe blender keeps a history of all operations?
+* Blender keeps a history of all operations

+Solution:
-* consider splitting jobs into batches
+* Render jobs are split into batches
+* Master script spins off Blender processes with the child script

-## Problems
+## Known Problems

-- bounding box centering doesnt work
+* Bounding box centering fails occasionally